Duncanma/Blog/content/Blog/clickonce-and-locked-down-systems.md

 Well, Ron... and anyone else who is wondering about the exact same thing; I have some good news for you.
 Locked down desktops are one of the key scenarios that ClickOnce is designed to deal with.
 ClickOnce applications are installed and run on a per-user basis, allowing them to be launched/deployed without administrative level privileges.

-So no more running to each machine to do a &#8216;RUNAS' administrative install.
+So no more running to each machine to do a 'RUNAS' administrative install.

-It is worth pointing out though, that installing the framework is an &#8216;impactful' install, using a standard .msi, so getting the framework out ahead of your ClickOnce applications will likely require higher privileges.
+It is worth pointing out though, that installing the framework is an 'impactful' install, using a standard .msi, so getting the framework out ahead of your ClickOnce applications will likely require higher privileges.

 _looking for more info on ClickOnce? check out [the first chapter of my book up on MSDN](http://msdn.microsoft.com/vbasic/default.aspx?pull=/library/en-us/dnwinforms/html/clickonce.asp)_